LazyBun/owasp-top10-security/PITCHME.md

 Web applications and APIS don't protect sensitive data.

 Note:
 So, what's that?
-Basically it' when Web applications and APIs don't protect sensitive data by ..
+Basically it' when Web applications ...

 +++